Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 type Pc = Word;
 type Instruction = DWord;

 /// An entry in the transcript of RAM accesses.
-We load/store data at dword granularity.
+We load/store data at double word granularity.
 The
 /// values `t` and `idx` both MUST start at 1, rather than 0.
 The 0 values are reserved for
 /// placeholders.
 struct TranscriptEntry {